abpio/abp-commercial-docs/en/guides/microservice-mongodb.md

 ## Create a new Microservice project

-Use the ABP Suite to create a new Microservice project, in this guide we use version 4.4.4.
+Use the ABP Suite to create a new Microservice project, in this guide we use version 4.4.4 and `BookStore` as project name.

 You will get the solution as shown below: